The only constant thing is change.

 It is no longer acceptable to base your marketing on guesswork.
 In traditional marketing, ROI was measured by an increase in revenue and sales.
 If these dropped, marketing would adjust their strategies and try something else.

-Many businesses hand over their digital marketing to an outside digital marketing agency because they simply do not have the skills or time to do it properly.
+Many businesses hand over their digital marketing to an outside digital marketing agency because they do not have the skills or time to do it properly.
 Whether you choose to upskill your in-house team or outsource your digital marketing, the future of marketing is digital.
 Do not get left behind.